Andr3xDev/HyprPharch/README.md

 ## About The Project

 This configuration is focused on having only the essential visual and practical elements, which are also lightweight and consume the least amount of resources.
-Even so, the configuration makes it possible to add or change its composition without damaging any element of the system.
 It has a sober and **minimalist style** that focuses on productivity without sacrificing a clean and calm aesthetic.

 </br>